sddevelopment-be/penguin-pragmatic-patterns/content/practices/breaking-conditions.md

   adjustments without completely abandoning limits.
 * **Improve Problem-Solving Skills:** Provide training and resources to enhance the ability to solve problems effectively.
 Foster a more agile environment where feedback is regularly incorporated, and strategies are adjusted as needed.
+* **Risk Management:** Develop a risk management strategy that considers potential losses and gains, allowing for informed decision-making and realistic goal-setting.
+* **Involvement and Accountability:** Involve team members in the decision-making process and hold them accountable for their commitments.
+Encourage open dialogue and feedback to ensure that stopping criteria are realistic and achievable.
+When the need arises, provide guidance and support to be able to stop when necessary.
+Involve stakeholders in the decision-making process to ensure that stopping criteria, and the rationale behind the decisions, are clearly communicated and understood.

 ## Examples